gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Upon receiving the Public Key Request, the Group Manager processes it as per Section 4.1.3.1 or 4.1.3.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being FETCH or GET, respectively.
 Additionally, if the Public Key Request uses the method FETCH, the Group Manager silently ignores identifiers included in the ’get_pub_keys’ parameter of the request that are not associated to any current group member.

-The success Public Key Response is formatted as defined in Section 4.1.3.1 of {{I-D.ietf-ace-key-groupcomm}}.
+The success Public Key Response is formatted as defined in Section 4.1.3.1 or 4.1.3.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being FETCH or GET, respectively.

 # Retrieval of Group Policies # {#sec-policies}